gumnutdev/docs/docs/components/react.md

 Before you start, you'll need to:

 - add "@gumnutdev/react" to your React project using your favorite package manager (we prefer [pnpm](https://pnpm.io/))
-- create a project on [the dashboard](https://dashboard.dev.gumnut.dev), including creating a "local dev key" under API Keys
+- create a project on [the dashboard](https://hackathon.gumnut.dev), including creating a "local dev key" under API Keys

-Note also that this library has not been completely tested with SSR approaches to React.
-Please contact us if you have trouble—we'd love to fix it.

 ### 1. Provide Global Configuration